 This is the most recent addition to the database, which is expanding quickly.
 It contains sequenced cell-free DNA (cfDNA) from body liquids such as blood plasma, urine, cerebrospinal liquid, etc.

 This section of the database is devoted to experimental datasets such as MNase-seq, MNase-assisted H3 ChIP-seq, chemical mapping, etc, conducted in cells or tissues.
-Currently contains data from more than 200 publications.

 This repository contains software tools for prediction of nucleosome positioning from DNA sequence based on biophysics or bioinformatics approaches

 This repository currently contains software solutions for analysis of MNase-seq, chemical nucleosome mapping and other experimental techniques to map nucleosomes